Finomnis/zephyr-mcumgr-client/README.md

 Its primary design goals are:
 - Completeness
-    - cover all usecases regarding Zephyr's MCUmgr
+  - cover all use cases regarding Zephyr's MCUmgr
 - Performance
   - use static memory and large buffers to prioritize performance over memory footprint
   - see further down for more information regarding performance optimizations required on zephyr side

 ## Usage Example